University Catalog 2024-2025

 CLAS 4900 Seminar in Classical Culture (3,4)

 The seminar features topics that examine aspects of society and culture in the Greek and/or Roman world.
 While these topics are approached primarily through literature in translation and historical texts, where appropriate, these topics may also include some units on material culture and art.
-Topics of this course may include The Age of Perikles, Individuals & Communities in Greece and Rome, Alexandria Cosmopolis, Greeks and Barbarians, and Afterlives of Antigone.
+Topics of this course may include Alexandria Cosmopolis, Afterlives of Antigone, Athens in Persia.

 Course Limit: 3